catbeckett/README-Generator/Project/samples/sample_README.md

 ## Installation

-Install dependencies by running npm install in the terminal.
-Run the application using the command node index.js
+To install the README Generator, clone the repository, navigate to the root directory of the project, run `npm install` to install the required dependancies.

 ## Usage

-Run node index.js in your terminal, answer the prompted questions about your project, and a README.md file will be generated in your project's root directory with the provided information.
+To use the README Generator, open your terminal, navigate to your root directory, run `node index.js` to start the app, follow the prompts to enter infromation

 ## Contribution

-Contributions to this project are welcome!
-Please fork the repository, create a new branch for your feature, make your changes, test your changes thoroughly, and finally create a pull request with a clear description of your changes.
+Contributions are welcome!
+Fork the repository, create a new branch, make your contributions, test your changes and submit a pull request.

 ## Tests

-Install dependencies: npm install, run: node index.js, verify README content, then finally test table of contents links
+To test the README Generator, open your terminal, navigate to the root director of the project and run `npm test` to run the test suite.

 ## Questions